Pancreatic Cancer: Radiation Therapy

-Radiation therapy uses high-energy radiation from X-rays or particles to kill cancer cells.
+Radiation therapy uses high-energy beams from X-rays or particles to kill cancer cells.

 When might radiation be used?

 Radiation can be part of the treatment for pancreatic cancer.
-There are several reasons your healthcare provider may recommend it:
+Here are some of reasons your healthcare provider may recommend it:

 To try to shrink a tumor before surgery.
 This may allow your surgeon to remove all of the cancer.
 This is called neoadjuvant therapy.
-When radiation is used before surgery, it’s often used with chemotherapy.
+When radiation is used before surgery, it’s often given along with chemotherapy.

 To try to kill any cancer cells left after surgery.
 This is called an adjuvant therapy.
-When radiation is used after surgery, it’s often used with chemotherapy.
+When radiation is used after surgery, it’s often given along with chemotherapy.

 To ease symptoms caused by tumors that can't be treated with surgery or that have spread to other organs.

-To plan your treatment strategy, you’ll likely meet with a team of cancer specialists.
+To make your treatment plan, you’ll likely meet with a team of cancer specialists.
 This might include a surgeon, radiation oncologist, and medical oncologist.

-The most common way to receive radiation for pancreatic cancer is from a machine outside your body that gives off invisible X-ray beams.
+The most common way to get radiation for pancreatic cancer is from a machine outside your body that gives off invisible X-ray beams.
 This is called external radiation.
-You may need special types of external radiation, such as three-dimensional conformal radiation therapy (3D-CRT) or intensity-modulated radiation therapy (IMRT).
-These are used to try to limit the doses of radiation reaching nearby normal cells.
+You may need special types of external radiation, such as 3-D conformal radiation therapy (3D-CRT) or intensity-modulated radiation therapy (IMRT).
+These shape the radiation beams to the shape of the tumor and are used to try to limit the doses of radiation reaching and damaging nearby normal cells and other organs.

 A doctor who specializes in cancer and radiation is called a radiation oncologist.
 This doctor works with you to figure out the kind of radiation you need.
 He or she also decides the dose and how long you need the treatment.

-In most cases, you can receive external radiation on an outpatient basis in a hospital or a clinic.
-The standard treatment for external radiation is five days a week for several weeks.
+In most cases, you can get external radiation as an outpatient at a hospital or clinic.
+The standard treatment for external radiation is 5 days a week for many weeks.